Oklahoma can't hang with Timme, Gonzaga; top seed advances - WHIZ News

-INDIANAPOLIS (AP) — Mark Few sat down at the microphone, the Gonzaga coach’s hair disheveled and looking as though he’d been doused with water.
+INDIANAPOLIS (AP) — Mark Few sat down at the microphone, the Gonzaga coach’s hair disheveled after he was doused with water and threw down a celebratory handstand in the locker room.

 Even after 32 straight wins dating to last season, the Bulldogs are relishing their triumphs during an NCAA Tournament run that can only conclude in two ways: perfection or disappointment.